Putra Heights LRT station

-Putra Heights LRT station is a Klang Valley Rapid Transit station at Putra Heights in southern Subang Jaya, Selangor, Malaysia.
-It is the southern terminus for the LRT Sri Petaling Line and LRT Kelana Jaya Line.
-The station is located on the intersection of Persiaran Putra Indah and Persiaran Putra Perdana, next to the North–South Expressway Central Link.
-Nearby places include Kampung Kuala Sungai Baru, Laman Putra, Putra Indah and Putra Point Commercial Centre.
+Putra Heights LRT station is an integrated light rapid transit (LRT) station located in the township of Putra Heights in southern Subang Jaya, Selangor, Malaysia.
+It is the southern terminus for both the Sri Petaling Line and Kelana Jaya Line and is part of the Klang Valley Integrated Transit System.

-The station is part of the Prasarana's rail extension for both the Sri Petaling Line and Kelana Jaya Line which joined both lines at this station, after the Masjid Jamek LRT station.
+The station is part of the Prasarana Malaysia's rail extension for both the Sri Petaling Line and Kelana Jaya Line, which provided an interchange between both lines after the Masjid Jamek LRT station.
 The station opened on 30 June 2016, along with 14 other stations in the extension plan.

-The station is one of the largest in the Klang Valley.
-It has four tracks with one island platform and two side platforms.
-Because of the different rail systems developed on both lines, they do not share the same track and use their own individual track instead.
-The station is the main infrastructure in Putra Heights.

 History

 The extension of both the Sri Petaling Line and Kelana Jaya Line were announced on 29 August 2006 by then government.
-This was also confirmed by then Prime Minister Tun Abdullah Badawi in his National Budget speech in 2006.
+This was also confirmed by then Prime Minister Abdullah Ahmad Badawi in his National Budget speech in 2006.

 Construction started in 2010.
 However, during the construction of the train depot, the concrete formwork and scaffolding with a height of 6 metres collapsed, killing two construction workers.
 Four other workers suffered minor injuries in the accident.

 The construction of the station had also received complaints and objections by both Subang Alam and Putra Heights residents.
-A study by UKM professor Dr. Tajul Anuar Jamaluddin, whose opinion was sought by the residents, found the area to be unsuitable as the ground was largely made up of clay and cracked granite, which would be precarious and make it expensive to lay rail tracks.
+A study by the National University of Malaysia (UKM) Professor Dr. Tajul Anuar Jamaluddin, whose opinion was sought by the residents, found the area to be unsuitable as the ground was largely made up of clay and cracked granite, which would be precarious and make it expensive to lay rail tracks.
 The line would also pass by an artificial lake and an electric transmission line, posing danger to nearby houses.

-The station was opened by Dato Sri' Mohd.
-Najib Abdul Razak, then Prime Minister.
+The station was opened by Najib Razak, then Prime Minister of Malaysia.
 Transport Minister Liow Tiong Lai, Land Public Transport Commission Chairman Syed Hamid Albar and Chief Secretary to the Government Ali Hamsa were also present at the opening.

-In 2019, then Minister of Transportation opened an airport shuttle route from the station to KLIA and KLIA2 (now KLIA Terminal 1 and Terminal 2).
+In 2019, then Minister of Transportation opened an airport shuttle route from the station to the Kuala Lumpur International Airport's Terminal 1 and Terminal 2 (then known as KLIA and klia2 respectively).
 But later on 18 November 2020, RapidKL on its Facebook page issued a notice that airport shuttle route number E1 had been discontinued effectively on 1 December 2020.
 Passengers were advised to take an alternative bus operator, Jetbus.